astropy/astropy/docs/development/codeguide.rst

 * Affiliated packages are required to follow the layout and documentation form of the template package included in the core package source distribution.

+* Command-line scripts should follow the form outlined in the :doc:`scripts` document.

 Including C Code
 ----------------